AlexGrig23/Django-test/README.md

 # VNV Test task
-Цeb application in Django according to the technical specifications
+Web application in Django according to the technical specifications

 ## Description
 The application can be launched in 2 ways, using Docker or locally, but for this you will need to create a database.